rawatarvind/kubernetes_example/Deployment/Readme.md

 **3. Ramped Slow Rollout**

 The Ramped Slow Rollout strategy gradually ramps up the new version of an application by gradually increasing the percentage of traffic it receives.
 This approach allows for early detection of issues and provides a controlled way to monitor the performance of the new version.
-Ramped slow rollouts are beneficial for applications that require careful monitoring and verification before fully rolling out the update.
+Ramped slow rollout are beneficial for applications that require careful monitoring and verification before fully rolling out the update.

-**4. Best-Effort Controllled Rollout**
+**4. Best-Effort Controlled Rollout**

-Best-Effort Controlled Rollout strategy allows  fine-grain control over Deployment process. it enables the operator to specify the desire number or percentage of  pods to be updated at the given time. this approch provides flexibility while maintaining control over the updating process, making it suitable for complex applications with specific deployment requirements.
+Best-Effort Controlled Rollout strategy allows  fine-grain control over Deployment process. it enables the operator to specify the desire number or percentage of  pods to be updated at the given time. this approach provides flexibility while maintaining control over the updating process, making it suitable for complex applications with specific deployment requirements.

 **5. Blue/Green Deployment**

-Blue/Green Deployment strategy involves  mantaining  two identical environments, one refered as blue (production environment) and the Green (new version deployment environment).
+Blue/Green Deployment strategy involves  maintaining  two identical environments, one referred as blue (production environment) and the Green (new version deployment environment).
-The new version deployment application tested then move to traffic Green environment. this approach allows you to  rollback if there is any issue occured.
+The new version deployment application tested then move to traffic Green environment. this approach allows you to  rollback if there is any issue occurred.

 **6. Canary Deployment**